 Vehicle survivability is a point of emphasis but the FER must be kept in mind as the baseline scenario for the combined arms company has only four blue infantry sections.
 Furthermore, the basic assumption is made that a platform’s crew does not survive when their vehicle is dead-lined during a simulation run.

 The system Measures of Suitability/Performance (MOS/MOP) decompose (or support) the overall System Measures of Effectiveness.
-The model and simulation program chosen provide a variety of outputs that permit deeper examination of system design parameter choice effects and comparing performance between tested (simulated) system configurations.
-The first and second MOPs are related to MOEs # 1 & # 2, they are average number of main battle tanks operational at the end of the simulation, and average number of infantry fighting vehicles operational at the end of the simulation.
+The model and simulation program chosen provides a variety of outputs that permit deeper examination of system design parameter choice effects and comparing performance between tested (simulated) system configurations.
+The first and second MOPs are related to MOEs # 1 and # 2: they are average number of main battle tanks operational at the end of the simulation, and average number of infantry fighting vehicles operational at the end of the simulation.
 MOP # 3 is the average number of model steps at run completion.
-The final MOP is related to the last MOE and is the ratio of dismount blue forces lost to the crew blue forces lost.
+The final MOP is related to the last MOE and is the ratio of dismount Blue Forces lost to the crew blue forces lost.
 This can give insight to the balance of the effects between ground combat system design parameters and indirect fire factors such as air and artillery support.

 IV.
 Systems Architecture

 Phase 2 of the process required the development of a system of systems (SoS) architecture.
-A system of systems is viewed within the Office of the Secretary of Defense (OSD) as a “set or arrangement of systems that results when independent and useful systems are integrated into a larger system that delivers unique capabilities.”
-(Office of the Deputy Under Secretary of Defense for Acquisition and Technology 2008) With the vast number of definitions of system of systems and the scope to identify all the integration elements, the choices made to limit the scope to the interdependencies and relationships that are directly impacted by the identified parameters.
+A system of systems is viewed within the Office of the Secretary of Defense (OSD) as a “set or arrangement of systems that results when independent and useful systems are integrated into a larger system that delivers unique capabilities” (Office of the Deputy Under Secretary of Defense for Acquisition and Technology 2008).
+With the vast number of definitions of system of systems and the scope to identify all the integration elements, the choices made to limit the scope to the interdependencies and relationships that are directly impacted by the identified parameters.
 Therefore, secondary and tertiary effects of the interdependencies such as fuel economy, reliability or sustainment were not investigated.
-Process as defined however includes many of those elements are identified.
+Process as defined here, however, includes as many of those elements as are identified.
 This broader scope of functions is included in the process to facilitate follow on work which could incorporate those factors.

 During Phase 2, the System Architecture Phase, appropriate system functionality was identified and mapped to the stakeholders values.
 The system functions were then linked directly back to the operational scenario and unit being studied.
 The functional architecture is based upon an architecture developed by the Tank Automotive Research Development and Engineering Center (TARDEC) Systems Engineering Group (SEG) and being leveraged by current ground system program managers [NEED CITATION].
 The original function set spanned 178 system functions.
 Many of the elements however were deemed to be outside the scope of this project.
-In order to scope down the functions list the functions critical to the four main capabilities of interest, mobility, lethality, situational awareness and protection were identified.
+In order to scope down the functions, we list only the functions critical to the four main capabilities of interest, i.e., 1) mobility, 2) lethality, 3) situational awareness and 4) protection.

 The level of fidelity for analysis was then determined and functions that were at too low of a level were eliminated.
 One of the functions, for example, that was deemed to be relevant was “Manage Signatures.”
 However, specific signatures such as thermal, infrared and visual were removed as being too low to be relevant in this study.
 This effort narrowed the list to 74 functions deemed to be relevant to the question at hand.